 The information is relevant to holders of ordinary passports.
 If you hold a diplomatic or service passport, there are different rules and you will need to get advice from your employer.

 Sometimes, a visa can be issued at the border when you arrive.
-This is half way between being a true visa and a 'no visa required' situation.
+This is half way between being a true one and a 'no visa required' situation.
 There are not many situations where this is available for entry to China.